How to Deload on a Workout Program

 Improving progress by doing less

 When it comes to your workout routines, you may think that constantly lifting more and more is going to benefit your progression, whether you are adding weight to the barbell or repetitions to your sets; just overloading nonstop makes the gains right?
 Not necessarily.
-The concept of a “deload” may be foreign to some, but for people following a workout program that has them lifting with a good amount of frequency and intensity, a deload can be necessary to pack on size and add strength.
+The concept of a “deload” may be foreign to some, but for people following a workout program that has them lifting with a good amount of frequency and intensity, a deload can be necessary to pack on muscle size and add strength.

 What is a Deload?

 A deload week also allows you to focus on the mind-muscle connection much better.
 This is another aspect of lifting that many athletes do not pay enough attention to, and instead go through the motions.
 A deload enables you to really get the movements down to a science and activate the muscle fibers like never before.
+Additionally, you might also consider using your deload week to emphasize recovery practices like mobility work, yoga, and meditation that you can also integrate into your regular routine.

 When to Use a Deload